mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 A small Mac OS App that allow you to see easily your AirPods Battery (Case/ Left / Right) in real-time !

-It is a shortcut to remove the long and painfull access from the Bluetooth Tab that Mac OS X provide.
+It is a shortcut to remove the long and painful access from the Bluetooth Tab that Mac OS X provide.

-**Current Release Version: 1.0
+**Current Release Version: 1.0.5

 ## HOW TO INSTALL IT ?